Decluttering When You Don’t See Eye to Eye: 5 Ways to Find Common Ground

 Decluttering together is as much about respect and understanding as it is about organisation.

 At Clear Path, we understand that every person’s relationship with “stuff” is unique.
 Whether you lean minimalist or have a home full of memories, finding balance is key.
-Our role is to bring empathy, order, and peace of mind to the process, helping couples and families create calm, functional spaces that everyone feels good in.
+As Johannesburg-based senior move managers, our role is to bring empathy, order, and peace of mind to the process, helping couples and families create calm, functional spaces that everyone feels good in.